October 13, 2017

 • Revisit Your Resume.
 If you haven't changed jobs or updated your resume in a while, you might consider getting help from a professional resume writing service, Getting help from a professional will help you match and highlight your skills to ensure that you're aligning them with your dream job.

-• Doing your resume yourself can result in lost time and energy if you're not able to use the right keywords and formatting hiring managers are looking for.
+Doing your resume yourself can result in lost time and energy if you're not able to use the right keywords and formatting hiring managers are looking for.
 It's like writing and proofreading your own copy.
-Sometimes when you're closely involved in a project, it's hard to be object.
+Sometimes when you're closely involved in a project, it's hard to be objective.

-We recommend Got the Job for a full range of resume packages that will get you on the road to your dream job.
+We recommend The Ladders and Flexjobs for a full range of remote jobs and resume packages that will get you on the road to your dream job.
 They also provide a guarantee that you get results in 60 days or less.

 Search for jobs daily, and set up agents that will notify you when new jobs that meet your criteria are available.